Lt. Gilbert Hadley's plane, the B-24D he named, Hadley's Harem, serial number 41-24311. - 1943.

 The B-24D, named, Hadley's Harem, was Lt.
-Gilbert Hadley's personal airplane and the one he flew on the mission to destroy Hitler's oil refineries at Ploesti, Romania, in 1943.
-As Hadley was approaching his target refinery, code named, "White IV", Hadley's Harem, took two direct flak hits, killing his bombardier.
+Gilbert Hadley's personal airplane and the one he flew, with his CoPilot, Lt.
+James Lindsey, on the mission to destroy Hitler's oil refineries at Ploesti, Romania.
+As Hadley was approaching his target refinery, code named, "White IV", his plane, Hadley's Harem, took two direct flak hits, killing his bombardier.
 Lt.
-Leon Storms, instantly, and damaging two engines.
+Leon Storms, instantly, badly damaging his plane's nose section and number two engine, which caught on fire.
 “We were two to three miles from our target, flying about 50 feet off the ground when we got hit,” one of the gunners, SSgt.
 Newton, remembers.
-“We couldn’t turn because we were in a tight formation with the other planes behind us and in our flight, so we kept flying, powering up to clear the smokestacks ahead of us, 200 feet tall.”
+“We couldn’t turn because we were in a tight formation with the other planes next to us and behind us in our flight, Flight 1, so we kept flying straight ahead, powering up to climb over and clear the 200 foot tall smokestacks ahead of us."

 Lt.
-Hadley made it all the way past the southern coast of Turkey in his badly crippled plane.
-But, almost out of gasoline and engine oil for the two big Pratt & Whitney engines, still running, he had to break away from Hail Columbia, The Squaw, The Sandman, and Walter Stewart in, Utah Man.
-Hadley radioed a goodbye to the group of his friends and turned his plane back, in the darkness, toward the Turkish coast.
-“We got 25 miles off the coast of Turkey and were flying barely above stall speed,” Newton recalled.
+Hadley made it all the way past, the southern coast of Turkey in his badly crippled plane.
+But, almost out of gasoline and engine oil for the three big Pratt & Whitney engines, still running, he had to break away from Hail Columbia, The Squaw, and, The Sandman.
+Hadley radioed a goodbye to the group of his friends and turned his plane back in the darkness toward the Turkish coast.
+“We got 25 miles off the coast of Turkey and were flying barely above stall speed,” SSgt.
+Newton recalled.
 “Hadley had turned left toward land.
 It was about 8 o’clock at night, and we were losing oil pressure and altitude.”

 The Crew on Hadley's Harem On The Ploesti Mission :